dvdmelamed/aws-infra/README.md

 This repository is a companion for the talk I gave at Devoxx UK 2022.

-To init the project just run `aws-vault exec <profile> -- terraform init -backend-config backend.conf` Then run `terraform plan` and `terraform apply`
+Create the S3 bucket `terraform-root-state`, then init the project just run `aws-vault exec <profile> -- terraform init` Then run `terraform plan` and `terraform apply`